Xu Yuanquan

-Xu Yuanquan (徐源泉; Hsü Yüan-ch'üan; c.
+Xu Yuanquan (Chinese: 徐源泉; Wades-Giles: Hsü Yüan-ch'üan; c.
 1885-1960) was a Kuomintang general.
 He was born in Huanggang, Hubei.
 An eyewitness to the Wuchang Uprising, he was a subordinate of Zhang Zongchang before joining the Kuomintang.
 He was commander of the 48th Division of the Nationalist forces in 1930.
 In 1933 he was commanding the Tenth Army, stationed in Changsha, and he was involved in the opium trade.